lyssadev/app-id-finder-googleplay/docs/README.md

-# Vue App ID Finder
+# Vue App ID Finder Web App

 ## Overview
-Vue App ID Finder is a simple Vue.js application that allows users to find app IDs from Google Play.
+Vue App ID Finder Web App is a simple Vue.js application that allows users to find app IDs from Google Play.
 The application provides a user-friendly interface to search for apps and retrieve their corresponding IDs.

 ## Project Structure
 ```